Skip to main content

 Rising disapprovals.
 A climbing count of disapproved products is the earliest signal that something in your feed or store is drifting out of policy.

 Account-level warnings.
 Google often issues warnings with a grace period before it enforces.
-A warning is not a suspension - it is a chance to fix the root cause first.
+A warning is not a suspension.
+It is a chance to fix the root cause first.
 Do not waste it.

 Repeated mismatches.
 If price or availability mismatches keep reappearing, your sync is not keeping up.
 Fix the sync, not just the individual products.